pyrolabs/PyroServer/README.md

 * `/updateCdn`- `/update` - PlANNED DEPRECATION Updates version of seed that is locationed on the server.
 To speed up single generate endpoint files are being kept on server instead of downloaded from CDN every time.

 * `/api`
-    - `/generate` - Generates app
+    - `/generate` - Creates new Firebase account with given credentials
-        + Paramerters:
+        + Params: email, password, name
-    - `/create`- DEPRECATED Originally used for creating firebase instances before S3 capability existed
+    - `/create`- Create firebase instance
+        + Params: email, password, name
     - `/delete` - NOT WORKING Deletes the following:
         + Firebase Instance
         + S3 Bucket
+    - `/fbAccount` - Create Firebase Account
     - `/test` - Testing endpoint that is often changing functionality

 ## Planned